pillarwallet/pillarwallet/README.md

 - yarn v1.10.x
 - XCode 9.4 (Please refer to notes below to understand the problem with XCode 10)

-_note_: XCode 10 includes CommonCrypto as part of the sdk which triggers a `Redefinition of module` because `rn-signal-protocol-messaging` declares it as dependency, currently there's a fix being tested to work with XCode 10 and XCode 9.4, however while this note is here please use *XCode 9.4*
+_note_: XCode 10 includes CommonCrypto as part of the sdk which triggers a `Redefinition of module` because `rn-signal-protocol-messaging` declares it as a dependency, currently, there's a fix being tested to work with XCode 10 and XCode 9.4, however, while this note is here please use *XCode 9.4*

 ## Install and Run
 To get started clone the repo and run